OrchMLLM: Orchestrate Multimodal Data with Batch Post-Balancing to Accelerate Multimodal Large Language Model Training: Background

 \subsection{Imbalance in Mini-batches}

-We define a property of a batch as the \textit{batch length}, which equals the post-padding sequence length multiplied by the batch size when padding is employed, or otherwise the sum of the sequence lengths.
-Given the random nature of the sequence lengths in a training dataset and the fact that batch gradient descent adheres to the principle of batching randomness~\cite{Robbins1951ASA}, the batch length can be regarded as a random variable.
-Therefore, the batch lengths of several randomly selected batches can significantly deviate from each other~\cite{sd}.
-In the context of DP, where each DP instance randomly samples mini-batches from the dataset, this substantial variance of batch lengths remains across the mini-batches on different instances during the training with sequential data, which we refer to as the phenomenon of \textit{imbalance in mini-batches}.
+Currently, many deep learning tasks organize input data as sequential data for processing (including texts, audios, and patches from images), especially with the rise of Transformer architecture~\cite{vaswani2017attention}.
+However, in terms of the training of these models, the sequential data in training datasets exhibit large variance in terms of sequence lengths (e.g. ranging from 10 to 40k, and even larger, in production datasets).
+Compared with the fixed-sized input data, a significant property of a batch is not the batch size anymore, but the token count, which equals the post-padding sequence length multiplied by the batch size when padding is employed, or otherwise the sum of the sequence lengths.
+Given the fact that the algorithm of Batch Gradient Descent adheres to the principle of batching randomness~\cite{Robbins1951ASA}, the token count can be regarded as a random variable.
+Therefore, the token counts of several randomly selected batches can significantly deviate from each other~\cite{sd}.
+In the context of DP, where each DP instance randomly samples mini-batches from the dataset, this substantial variance of token counts remains across the mini-batches on different instances during the training with sequential data, which we refer to as \textit{imbalance in mini-batches}.

-Because the batch length is strongly correlated to the computation cost and memory occupancy for a batch~\cite{vaswani2017attention}, the imbalance in mini-batches leads to many problems when training with sequential data.
-First, during the synchronized communication between instances (required for any variant of DP~\cite{Dean2012LargeSD, rajbhandari2020zero,zhao2023pytorch}), an instance that processes a mini-batch with a small batch length is forced to wait for other instances to perform synchronized operations.
-Additionally, the memory occupied by the activations of the training data is proportional to the batch length of a mini-batch.
-Assuming that the device memory on DP instances is finite and homogeneous (which is typical in real-world hardware), to avoid the out-of-memory (OOM) error, the batch size must be determined by the maximum batch length of all mini-batches.
+Because the token count is strongly correlated to the computation cost and memory occupancy for a batch~\cite{vaswani2017attention}, the imbalance in mini-batches leads to many problems when training with sequential data.
+First, during the synchronized communication between instances (required for any variant of DP~\cite{Dean2012LargeSD, rajbhandari2020zero,zhao2023pytorch}), an instance that processes a mini-batch with a small token count is forced to wait for other instances to perform synchronized operations.
+Additionally, the memory occupied by the activations of the training data is proportional to the token count of a mini-batch.
+Assuming that the device memory on DP instances is finite and homogeneous (which is typical in real-world hardware), to avoid the out-of-memory (OOM) error, the batch size must be determined by the maximum token count of all mini-batches.
 This restricted batch size leads to low memory utilization during training, resulting in most mini-batches not being sufficiently vectorized.
-To sum up, the consequences of the aforementioned problems lead to lower GPU utilization, significantly slowing down the training with sequential data.
+To sum up, aforementioned problems lead to lower GPU utilization, significantly slowing down the training with sequential data.